 With respect to research engagement, it is the elders who lead our discussions and the course that our discussions will take.

-As the facilitator and professional researcher it is my responsibility to ensure that Indigenous Peoples remain at the center of research paradigms.
+As the facilitator and professional researcher, it is my responsibility to ensure that Indigenous Peoples remain at the center of research paradigms.
 What is meaningful community engagement?
 What is Indigenous led research?

-The topic is discussed with a Tlingit lens; the depth; the meaning; the stories; the applied philosophies; the Tlingit language is represented in its entirety
+The topic is discussed with a Tlingit lens; the depth, the meaning, the stories, the applied philosophies, the Tlingit language is represented in its entirety.

-Elders together discuss the topics, how the topics are understood
+Elders together discuss the topics, how the topics are understood.

-Our shared and respected histories are key
+Our shared and respected histories are key.

-There is a person taking minutes
+There is a person taking minutes.

-Elders agree with the articulation of their meeting minutes (a work in progress)
+Elders agree with the articulation of their meeting minutes (a work in progress).

-Elders agree with the curriculum framework in discussion
+Elders agree with the curriculum framework in discussion.

-Meetings are video recorded and archived
+Meetings are video recorded and archived.

-Curriculum frameworks are developed
+Curriculum frameworks are developed.

 Our first curriculum topics include the boarding school experiences of local elders due to the broader social implications of healing ourselves through our Tlingit language and culture.
-Out of the boarding school topics grew a contact and colonization timeline, which articulated how we thought about ourselves as Tlingit people, “Before the great floods we had already been through a lot”
+Out of the boarding school topics grew a contact and colonization timeline, which articulated how we thought about ourselves as Tlingit people, “Before the great floods we had already been through a lot”.

 Broader social impacts are experienced at curriculum development tables at the local school district levels, including professional development and our teacher training institution.
 Elders together see themselves as teachers and agree that Tlingit subject matter needs to be taught by Tlingit people.
-In this model there is balance infused into the teaching world.
+In this model, there is balance infused into the teaching world.
 Western worldview and Tlingit worldview are allowed to stand together side by side.

 Our next curriculum round table will have an emphasis on Haa Kusteeyi (Our Tlingit Way of Life).
-How science is understood may be gleaned through broader discussions of food and food sovereignty.”
+How Western science is understood may be gleaned through broader discussions of food and food sovereignty.”

-.4 Liza Mack, United States (Alaska)
+5.4 Liza Mack, United States (Alaska)